 Useful links

-Mental health issues and psychosocial distress are ongoing global concerns due to their substantial impact at personal, social and economic levels.
-One in five Australians aged 16–85 years has experienced a common mental health condition, and most of the population will experience variations in mental health and wellbeing during their life.
-This unit of study is the foundational mental health unit of study and is based on the principle that mental health is an integral aspect of overall health and wellbeing.
+This unit of study is based on the principle that mental health is an integral aspect of overall health and wellbeing.
 Understanding mental health and mental health issues, and appropriate knowledge and skills to promote psychosocial wellbeing and effectively respond to psychosocial distress, are essential for all nurses.
-This unit is underpinned by a whole-person approach; it explores the issue of co-associated physical and mental health conditions, and privileges unique subjective experiences and perspectives of people encountering mental health issues.
-Students will be introduced to the spectrum of mental health and wellbeing and psychosocial distress and mental health conditions, and their conceptual premises.
-They will explore how these are experienced across the life span (early childhood to older age), and by different sociocultural groups (e.g. Aboriginal and Torres Strait Islander peoples; CALD; LGBTQI).
-Students will develop their understanding of the lived experiences of mental health issues and conditions, including the challenges of stigma and discrimination, and the impacts of personal and clinical recovery.
-Mental health issues will be examined using the biopsychosocial framework to increase understanding of the influence of risk and protective factors, variations in experiences and changes, and the evidence for diverse psychotherapeutic approaches and treatments.
-The role of the nurse will be explored in relation to: promoting mental health and supporting recovery; preventing mental health issues from developing or exacerbating; and working with in partnership with people and their family/support networks to effectively respond to psychosocial distress and manage the impacts of mental health conditions.
-Poor physical health can increase the complexity and burden of the experience of mental health conditions, therefore comorbid physical health concerns and their implications for nursing practice are also examined.
-Students will acquire knowledge and skills that will prepare them to work safely and effectively with people of diverse ages and sociocultural backgrounds.
-They will develop and demonstrate foundation interpersonal communication and documentation skills and biopsychosocial nursing assessment and interventions that encompass cultural safety, recovery and strengths-oriented language, and professional and legal responsibilities.
+This unit is underpinned by a whole-person strengthsbased approach.
+Students will be introduced to the spectrum of mental health and wellbeing and psychosocial distress and mental health conditions.
+They will explore how these are experienced across the life span and by different sociocultural groups.
+Using the biopsychosocial framework, students will develop their understanding of the lived experiences of mental health issues and conditions, including the challenges of stigma and discrimination, and the impacts of personal and clinical recovery.
+The role of the nurse will be explored in relation to promoting mental health and wellbeing and working in partnership with people and their supports to effectively respond to psychosocial distress, manage the impacts of mental health conditions, and promote recovery.
+Poor physical health can increase the complexity and burden of the experience of mental ill health conditions, therefore physical health conditions alongside mental health conditions, and their combined implications for nursing practice are also examined.

 Prerequisites: